peeyushkul/ViT_visiontransformer_paper_replicate/README.md

 4. Implement MSA block (Multihead Self-Attention), with 12 heads and including LayerNorm as well (Equation 2)
 5. Implement MLP block (Multilayer Perceptron), which includes 2 layers with GeLU non-linearity, and LayerNorm as well (Equation 3)
 6. Get the classification output Y from the prepended learnable encoding Z0 (Equation 4)
-7. Create the Transformer Encoder block, with 12 encoder layers
+7. Create the Transformer Encoder block, with 12 encoder layers, each layer having alternate MSA and MLP blocks
 8. Plot the loss curves
 9. Save the model if accuracy is satisfactory